jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 *Implementation* can be written in the following way:

-1) Please fill in the title in the form of [Kind of implement] Implement content.
+1) Please fill in the title in the form of [Kind of implement] content about implement.
 Example :
    - [REPOSITORY] Add issue template
 2) Please add the type of implementation to the label.
 3) Please describe what you are trying to solve with your implementation.